Nights of Lights 2017-18

 This award-winning holiday lights display runs from November 18, 2017, to January 31, 2018, in historic St. Augustine.
 During Nights of Lights, businesses downtown stay open later, letting you dine in view of the lights and shop amongst the lit buildings.
 The trains and trolleys offer special seasonal tours that take you through the best areas of Nights of Lights, and there are also a variety of specialty tours -- everything from walking to horse-and-carriage tours, and even tours to see the lights from the water and from the air.

-For a complete list of Nights of Lights tours and all the other holidays events happening in St. Augustine, visit here.
+For a complete list of Nights of Lights tours and all the other holiday events happening in St. Augustine, visit here.

 There are plenty of photo opportunities throughout the downtown area, from the dazzling lights along the bayfront, to the Christmas tree placed in the center of the Plaza de la Constitución with holiday gifts surrounding it.
 From dusk until dawn, the lights bring holiday cheer to vacationers and locals in St. Augustine.